 52. Tommy (1975).
 A blind, deaf, and dumb boy, plus homophobia.
 I turned off the DVD and zapped it back to Netflix.

 57. Harold and Maude (1971).
-Gross romance between a teenage boy and an 80-year old lady.
+I saw this one.
+Sickening romance between a teenage boy and an 80-year old lady.
 No, I don't think it's at all hypocritical that I'm 55 years old and dating twinks.
-She commits suicide because she loves life so much.
+Plus she commits suicide because she loves life so much.
 Huh?

 58. Pink Flamingos (1972).
-According to John Waters, they offered Divine a substitute, but no, she wanted to really eat it.
+According to John Waters, they offered Divine a substitute, but no, she wanted to really eat the dog poop.

 59. Funny Games (1997).
 A family is terrorized and killed by a pair of psychos.
 Uplifting!